 - Lard or neutral-flavored oil, for frying

-- In a medium-size bowl, sift together the flour, baking powder, salt, and nutmeg.
+- In a medium bowl, sift together flour, baking powder, salt, and nutmeg.

-- Beat the shortening and sugar together until sandy.
-Add the egg yolks and mix until blended.
+- Beat butter and sugar together until well-mixed.
+Add egg yolks and mix until blended.

-- On a floured board or table, roll the chilled dough out to about 1/2-inch thick.
+- On a floured board, roll the chilled dough out to about ½ inch thick.
 Use a doughnut cutter or two differently sized biscuit cutters to cut out the doughnuts, dusting the cutters in flour as needed to prevent sticking.

 - Pour the lard or oil into a heavy-bottomed pot to at least 2 inches deep.
 Heat oil to 325°F.

-- Add the donuts to the heated fat a few at a time, being careful not to overcrowd the pot.
+- Add the doughnuts to the heated fat a few at a time, being careful not to overcrowd the pot.
 Fry on each side about 2 minutes, but watch to make sure they don’t burn.
-Let them drain on a paper bag to soak up the excess grease.
+Remove from pan and drain.

-- You can dust the warm doughnuts in cinnamon sugar or sprinkle them with powdered sugar, if you prefer.
+- Dust the warm doughnuts in cinnamon sugar or sprinkle them with powdered sugar.
+Cool before serving.